 - Contact the Medicare Rights Center National Helpline online at medicarerights.org/counseling-and-advocacy or call 1-800-333-4114.

 As part of your complaint process, you will be asked to submit written documentation that your health problem is urgent.
-You can do this by submitting the treatment note from your therapist, which includes a section documenting that you could not be scheduled for an initial assessment, secondary assessment, and/or follow-up therapy appointment at clinically appropriate and prescribed times.
-You can find and download this note by:
+You can do this by submitting the treatment notes from your therapist, which includes a section documenting that you could not be scheduled for an initial assessment, secondary assessment, and/or follow-up therapy appointments as clinically indicated.
+You can find and download these notes by:

 - Going to kp.org and logging in to your account.